Brussels Philharmonic | F/W 24 with Ilan Volkov

 Our principal gust conductor, Ilan Volkov, a musical omnivore and passionate ambassador of living composers and groundbreaking initiatives, Volkov has launched the acclaimed Tectonics Festival and the I&I Foundation, created founded by Ilan and Ilya Gringolts with a mission to bring together performers and composers, generating fully funded commissions which will lead to the creation of a diverse body of new music and the cultivation of enthusiastic audiences for new music around the world.
 He looks ahead to the next season with the Brussels Philharmonic: discover his concerts in Fall/Winter 24.

 "I haven’t conducted much 19th or early 20th century music with Brussels Philharmonic yet, so it’s exciting to perform Ravel and Tchaikovsky with the orchestra, as well as Cage and Boulez.
-We’ll looking back at this classic repertoire with our new-music collaboration in mind.
+We’ll be looking back at this classic repertoire with our new-music collaboration in mind.
 That means looking carefully at the details of the score and how it’s notated to decipher the intentions of the composers.
 We do that with new music – even when the composer is there – and we will bring that attitude to this older music, looking afresh at pieces that have been played so often.
 The musicians have all played these pieces with many different conductors and pianists, but we will find our own way of performing them together."

 [read more about Ilan]